 Neptune Designs is owned and operated by Jay and Carmenza Pfahl.
 They have been a part of the Duval Street scene since 1977.
 Handmaking and casting most of their own designs, they are a full-service jewelry store with on site repairs and custom design creations.

-Donated by 2004 Fantasy Fest Queen Ginger King and King Jean Claude Gosselin, the Royal Sashes can be worn for those "less formal" events the King and Queen have to attend during the year.
-More importantly, Ginger and Jean Claude wanted to show their appreciation for all the hard work and money raised for AIDS Help.
+Donated by former Fantasy Fest Queens Ginger King and ‘Fizz’ Retew and former King Gregg McGrady , the royal sashes can be worn for those “less formal” events the King and Queen attend during the year.
+Although no longer with us, it is important to fellow Royalty and the Agency that Jean Claude be remembered for his contributions.

 When Bill Heller and Leigha Fox were crowned in 2002, they received a King and Queen pin as a gift from Donnie and Sonia Kozicki.
 Bill and Leigha decided to continue bestowing pins to future Kings and Queens of Fantasy Fest.
 Bill and Leigha will present them again this year to the newly crowned King and Queen of Fantasy Fest 2010 at the Coronation Ball on Friday, October 22nd at the Southernmost Beach Café.

 When the Bitch Sisters (Scott Fuhriman and Kelly Summers) became Queen and LA Meyers (aka La La Belle) became King of Fantasy Fest, they came up with the idea to present Royal Scepters to all future Kings and Queens of Fantasy Fest.
 They have been donated by Local Awards & Engraving.
 They started this in 2001 and have continued since.
-LA was also the Queen of Fantasy Fest in 1997…the first male to win that title and also the first to hold both titles.
+LA will always be fondly remembered in the awarding of the Royal Scepters.

 When Frank Cicalese of Hot Cuts was crowned King of Fantasy Fest 1995, he felt there was something missing.
 They had rings and crowns, but Frank along with his lifetime partner, Bob Conti, wanted more.
 Thus the capes were born (Prior to that the capes had to be given back).
 They start almost immediately after Fantasy Fest collecting appliqués for the next year's capes.